Between Worlds: The Art of Bill Traylor

 September 28, 2018 – March 17, 2019

-Bill Traylor is one of the most celebrated American self-taught artists.
-His drawn and painted imagery embodies the crossroads of multiple worlds: black and white, rural and urban, old and new.
-His life—which spanned slavery, Reconstruction, Jim Crow and the Great Migration and foreshadowed the era of Civil Rights—offers a rare perspective to the larger story of America.
+Bill Traylor is among the most celebrated self-taught artists in America.
+His drawn and painted imagery stands at the crossroads of multiple worlds: black and white, rural and urban, old and new.
+Born into slavery, he saw enormous political and social change, from Reconstruction and Jim Crow through the Great Migration; his work foreshadowed issues that would surface during the Civil Rights era and offers a rare perspective on the story of America.

-Traylor was born into slavery around 1853-54 on an Alabama cotton plantation near the town of Benton.
-He was around twelve when the Civil War ended, but he remained in service as a sharecropper for most of his life.
-Around 1930, Traylor moved to segregated Montgomery, where he lived the rest of his life, predominantly homeless and increasingly disabled.
-In his eighties, Traylor began to draw and paint—a life of plantation memories and a rising world of African American culture.
-He died in 1949 and left behind more than 1,000 drawings and paintings on discarded cardboard boxes and advertising cards.
+Traylor was born around 1853 on an Alabama cotton plantation near Pleasant Hill.
+He was about twelve years old when the Civil War ended and he continued to work as a farm laborer near his birthplace for another six decades.
+In the late 1920s, Traylor moved to segregated Montgomery where he lived for the rest of his life, increasingly disabled and eventually homeless.
+When he was in his eighties, Traylor began to draw and paint, depicting his memories of plantation life as well as newly visible elements of African American culture in an urban setting.
+When he died in 1949 he left behind more than 1,000 drawings and paintings made on discarded cardboard.

-Between Worlds: The Art of Bill Traylor is the first retrospective ever organized for an artist born into slavery and the most comprehensive look at the Traylor’s work to date.
-The exhibition, for the first time, will carefully assess Traylor’s stylistic development and interpret his scenes as ongoing narratives rather than isolated events.
-His layered messages blended common imagery with arcane symbolism and used ambiguity as a means to explore themes of freedom and struggle in the Jim Crow South.
-His work balances narration and abstraction and reflects both a personal vision and the black culture of his time.
+Bringing together an unprecedented number of Traylor’s paintings and drawings, Between Worlds: The Art of Bill Traylor offers a broad perspective on the artist’s stylistic development and use of narrative.
+He blended of familiar imagery with arcane symbolism to create layered messages, and used storytelling and subtle ambiguity to explore themes of freedom and struggle in the Jim Crow South.
+His work balances narration and abstraction and reflects both personal vision and black culture of his time.

 This exhibition is organized by the Smithsonian American Art Museum with generous support from the Herbert Waide Hemphill Jr. American Folk Art Fund, the Morton Neumann Family Foundation and Judy Saslow.